 and all flesh shall see it together.

-The great city is brought down by a convulsion that levels mountains (Rev 6:14).
-The whole planet lights up, and everyone on the ground sees the brightness, from one horizon to the other (Matt 24:27).
+The great city is brought down by a convulsion that flattens mountains.
+The planet lights up, and everyone on the ground sees the brightness, from one horizon to the other (Matt 24:27).
+‘All who serve images are put to shame.’
+(Ps 97:6)

-“Fallen, fallen is Babylon the great!” echoes Isaiah’s pronouncement on ancient Babylon (Isa 21:9), and as with ancient Edom and Babylonia (Isa 34:10ff, Jer 51:43), demons and unclean birds (Lev 11) inhabit the place after its devastation.
-The demons include those released at the fifth and sixth trumpets.
-Carrion-feeders such as ravens and vultures pick amongst the ruins.
+“Fallen, fallen is Babylon the great!” echoes Isaiah’s pronouncement on ancient Babylon (Isa 21:9).
+The city is the antitype of the ‘abode of God’ (Eph 2:22), for as with ancient Edom and Babylonia (Isa 34:10ff, Jer 51:43), demons and unclean birds (Lev 11) inhabit the place, before as well as after its devastation.
+Incantations from Babylonia speak of demons flitting around like birds.
+That is the association here.
+They have returned to the house that had been swept clean and brought with them other spirits, still more evil (Matt 12:43-45), including those released at the fifth and sixth trumpets.
+Carrion-feeders such as ravens and vultures pick among its ruins.

 saying, ‘My counsel shall stand,